sd4483/Obsidian/Software Testing/Lecture 02 (White Box Testing Basics).md

 We generally don't consider brackets in the graphs unless there is no return for that program and it's void, then the last bracket will be considered as a node.

+Feasible path: Part of a program that's feasible